-Our board of trustees meets at 6:30 pm on the third Monday of each month in the Fireside Room.
+Our board of trustees meets at 5:00 pm on the third Monday of each month in the Fireside Room.
 This is where the business of our spiritual center is managed, and members of the congregation are welcome.

 If you have an issue or idea you would like to present at our next meeting, please contact a board member to be added to the agenda.

-2018 Board of Trustees
+2020 Board of Trustees

-Jan Gauvain, president
+Jan Gauvain, Vice-president

 Jan has studied New Thought for nearly 30 years, practicing and living the principles.
 She started at the Creative Life Center for Spiritual Living in Spring, Texas, and became licensed prayer practitioner.
 Jan moved to Wimberley after her first husband died and has been an artist, teacher of young children, leader of women's workshops, teacher of Science of Mind classes, and study group leader.
 She and husband Stanley Tartakov have four children and four grandchildren between them.
-Email Jan.

-John Criswell, treasurer
+John Criswell, Treasurer

 John spent 45 years in Information Technology, with 35 years in management, giving him extensive experience in budgeting and project initiatives.
 He also served on a homeowners’ association board and worked closely with a large charter school.
 John has volunteered with Howling Moon, highway pickup and the annual church cleanup.
 He and his wife, Sharon, discovered Unity about 15 years ago in Dallas when Rev. Ellen was a minister there, and rediscovered her in Wimberley after they retired here in 2013.
 They have two boys and four grandchildren.
 John says, “I am honored to serve using my talents on the church board.”

 Jean Newsum grew up and attended college in Arkansas, moving to Houston to teach after graduation.
 There she met her husband, Richard, and he introduced her to Unity.
 The message resonated with her and she joined Unity of Houston, where they were married.
 They raised their family in the Houston and Cypress area.
 She went back to school and obtained her Master's degree in Educational Counseling, later teaching and counseling in her community for years.
 In 2003, they moved to Wimberley to be closer to family.
 The Newsum's were active in the founding of Unity of Wimberley and treasure their years here.
-Email Jean.